Aero Rakes F1: What Are Those Nets Installed Behind F1 Cars During Testing?

 Formula 1 is one of the most advanced sports technologically.
-The separation between every team is determined through a fraction of seconds; collecting data, and its analysis is essential.
-Thus, to keep track of everything, it needs to make massive technological investments.
+The separation between every team is determined through a fraction of a second; collecting data and its analysis is essential.
+Thus, it must make massive technological investments to keep track of everything.

-It has been learnt that it serves an essential purpose even if it appears for a brief moment throughout the year.
-According to Rob Smedley’s explanation on F1’s website, an aerodynamic rake is a series of ‘pitot tubes’, which are sensors designed to measure off-body flow structures.
+It has been learnt that it serves an essential purpose even if it appears briefly throughout the year.
+According to Rob Smedley’s explanation on F1’s website, an aerodynamic rake is a series of ‘pitot tubes’, sensors designed to measure off-body flow structures.

-With this, the team working on the car can obtain a picture of what is happening at different flow structures and the different vortex structures, which allows the aerodynamics team to optimise and improve the upstream flow structure generation by using the data.
+With this, the team working on the car can obtain a picture of what is happening at different flow structures and vortex structures, allowing the aerodynamics team to optimise and improve the upstream flow structure generation by using the data.

 Works at a huge spectrum

 Data from aero rakes are now easy to process, but the issues it points out vary immensely.
-Some problems can be fixed easily and in real-time, like a lack of downforce generation.
+Some problems, like a lack of downforce generation, can be fixed easily and in real time.

-However, there are some intricate problems, which are complex and not easy to spot.
+However, some intricate problems are complex and not easy to spot.
 Hence, at this moment, the car goes into the garage and falls under the jurisdiction of the aerodynamics team to solve.

-Overall, Aero Rakes are turning out to be more important with every passing year amidst the imposition of new aerodynamics regulations.
+Overall, Aero Rakes are becoming more important every year amidst the imposition of new aerodynamics regulations.
 And the importance air-flow in F1 holds, these rakes are getting bigger in size every year.